KannonZenetism/zenetism-field-physics/zenetism/MPX_Coming_Undone_Is_Not_Transcendence.md

 Another tell: if the claimed liberation can be reversed without a change in orientation, it was never integration.
 Actual crossing is irreversible because it exits the operational range of inversion entirely.

+**Anchor**
-**Anchor:** If it does not face Source, it does not cross — no matter how refined its language or serene its presentation.
+If it does not face Source, it does not cross — no matter how refined its language or serene its presentation.

 ---